The Oral-B kids electric toothbrush is a perfectly satisfactory product.

 - The brush head included depends on the variant purchased.
 Primarily they come with a Kids Stages Power themed brush head.

 - Adult brush heads fit and can be used with this handle.
-Oral-B primarily offer a total of 6 different brush heads, each of which can be purchased separately and used with this toothbrush.
+Oral-B primarily offers a total of 6 different brush heads, each of which can be purchased separately and used with this toothbrush.
 Those options are:

 - 3D White